Objects with Attitudes

 - External roles are identified by the interfaces supporting the interactions.
 Their activity may be recorded, but persistent records cannot be directly modified.

-By introducing complementary levels of indirection between business and system objects on one hand, identities and features on the other hand, the proposed approach significantly further object oriented modelling from requirements analysis to system design.
+By introducing complementary levels of indirection between business and system objects on one hand, identities and features on the other hand, the proposed approach significantly further object-oriented modeling from requirements analysis to system design.
 Moreover, this approach provides a robust and effective basis for the federation of business domains, by modeling separately identities and semantic features while bridging across conceptual, logical and physical information models.

 Untangling Business Rules